-This policy includes, for each financial instrument in which we execute orders on your behalf, those venues that we consider enable us to obtain best execution on a consistent basis.
-These venues include, as appropriate for each product: regulated markets, multilateral trading facilities, systematic internalisers, market makers and other liquidity providers (including BCS and its affiliates acting as principal).
-Selection of additional venues includes consideration of factors such as liquidity and price offered, credit and settlement risk, realized performance (latency, liquidity, price improvement, fill rates, pricing analysis), commercial positioning, market mechanism, resilience and reliability.
-Possible execution venues are listed in Exhibit 1.
-We will, on request, provide further details to you of the execution venues included in this policy.
+This policy includes, for each class of financial instrument in which we execute orders on your behalf, those venues which we consider that enable us to obtain best execution on a consistent basis.
+These venues include, as appropriate for each product: regulated markets, multilateral trading facilities, organized trading facilities, systematic internalisers, market makers and other liquidity providers (including ourselves and our affiliates acting as principal) or entities that perform a similar function to those performed by any of the foregoing in a third country.
+Selection of execution venues includes consideration of factors such as liquidity and price offered, credit and settlement risk, realized performance (latency, liquidity, price improvement, fill rates, pricing analysis), commercial positioning, market mechanism, resilience and reliability.